 At €15 (€25 if you want to do both the Forum of Caesar and the Forum of Augustus), the price is a little steep, compared to Rome’s other attractions.
 Then again, this is also a pretty different experience.

-The details: Each of the light shows/tours departs every 20 minutes, 22 April to 30 October, and are offered in eight languages (including English, obviously).
-I’d recommend booking this online in advance to ensure you’re spot, for which there’s a €1 surcharge (€2 if you’re doing both).
+The details: For 2017, each of the light shows/tours departs every 20 minutes, 13 April to 12 November, and are offered in eight languages (including English).
+I’d recommend booking this online in advance to ensure your spot, for which there’s a €1 surcharge (€2 if you’re doing both).
 Check out the official Viaggio nei Fori website for exact times and to book, but ignore the awkward design: the show is a lot slicker than that.